sour-dani/blog/_posts/2023-07-09-macosx-104-firewire-drive.md

 ---
-title: "The Quest for ClassiCube - Mac OS X 10.4 installer booting from FireWire Drive"
+title: "The Quest for ClassiCube: Mac OS X 10.4 installer booting from FireWire Drive"
 layout: post
 ---